lowRISC/opentitan/doc/contributing/hw/vendor.md

----
-title: Work with hardware code in external repositories
+# Work with hardware code in external repositories
----

 OpenTitan is not a closed ecosystem: we incorporate code from third parties, and we split out pieces of our code to reach a wider audience.
 In both cases, we need to import and use code from external repositories in our OpenTitan code base.